 Visiting Scholars: Richard Yarborough and Keith Byerman

-Week Two Field Trip: New Orleans
+Field Trip: New Orleans

 The week will serve as a platform for discussions on slavery in the South and its long-term effects, which can be seen, as Gaines mentions, throughout the twentieth century and into our own.
 Scholars will begin the week by leading participants in discussions on two major works of Gaines: Of Love and Dust (1967) and Bloodline (1968).
 The following days we will interpret themes and structure in short stories by Arna Bontemps, Charles Chesnutt, and Richard Wright and in the novel Absalom, Absalom!
 (1972) by William Faulkner.
 Throughout, we will discuss how these writers relate to Gaines and his work, highlighting thematic issues such as living in a Southern racist society (including the experiences of mixed-race individuals and of inter-racial relationships), protests against racial discrimination, the residual effects of slavery (such as share-cropping) and social conflicts within the Southern context.
 Film screening: The Sky is Gray.

-WEEK THREE (WEEK OF JUNE 13)
+WEEK THREE (Week of JUNE 13)

 Topic: Civil Rights, Religion and Gender